-Secondary hazards associated with drought are wildfire and expansive soils, but the most direct impact of drought is economic rather than loss of life or immediate destruction of property.
+The most direct impact of drought is economic rather than loss of life or immediate destruction of property.
 This can be significant as it spans many sectors of the economy and reaches well beyond the area experiencing physical drought as water is integral to our ability to produce goods and provide services.